 Have the property or work area marked for buried lines and do not dig in marked areas.
-Contact your local marking service or utility company to have the property marked (for example, in the United States, call 811 for the nationwide marking service).
+Contact your local marking service or utility company to have the property marked (for example, in the US, call 811 or in Australia, call 1100 for the nationwide marking service).